Why Has My Screed Cracked? Should I Worry?

 Screed Cracked Repairs

-So, for general shrinkage cracking, and we wouldn’t really look at any, repairing any cracks generally that are less than half a mm or less than a credit card width.
+For general shrinkage cracking, and we wouldn’t really look at any, repairing any cracks generally that are less than half a mm or less than a credit card width.
 So, the British standard states hairline cracks are generally not required to be repaired.
 Now, if you’ve got isolation of screed, so you’ve got a piece of screed that’s rocking and isolated, then that might be something that needs to be addressed.
 But generally when you’re repairing cracks, you need to be able to pour a low viscosity resin in and if you’ve just got a hairline crack, you can’t actually do that.
 So then what you have to do to get the resin in is you’d have to open that crack up to a two, three mm extent.

-So, you can see that you’re starting off with a relatively stable screed that just has a hairline crack in and then you’re gonna have to drive a sort of two or three mm crack into the screed using a grinder.
+You can see that you’re starting off with a relatively stable screed that just has a hairline crack in and then you’re gonna have to drive a sort of two or three mm crack into the screed using a grinder.
 So, you can see that in certain instances, the answer is to leave well alone.
 If you are repairing the crack, you pour the low viscosity resin, the two part resin into the crack.
 If it’s quite a wide crack, you may bulk fill before you do this with a kiln dried sand.
 So, you bulk it in and then pour the resin over the top.
 You’d wait probably 15 minutes to allow it to settle and then you’d pour again and top off.
 You may do that again as well, just in case it runs.

 Some times removing the screed is as cost effective, as we say again, the penetrating resin.
 But if it’s kind of spot areas, then it’s probably a good idea to remove the screed in that particular area.
-So, it might be a classic area that’s damaged is the entrance to a building, so you’ve got all foot traffic.
+It might be a classic area that’s damaged is the entrance to a building, and you’ve got all foot traffic.
 You’ve got wheelbarrows.
 You’ve got other loading on that particular area, and that can often get damaged.
 So, rather than trying to patch it up, repair mortars, and other product, it’s often better just to cut that area out and to relay.
-If you’re worried about getting floor coverings on and things like that, you may go with a fast drying screed so you’re not gonna be delayed any further.
+If you’re worried about getting floor coverings on and things like that, you may go with a fast drying screed so you’re not going be delayed any further.

 But that’s an overview of cracking and repairs.
 As I say, probably 80 to 90% of all cracks relate to shrinkage cracking and in themselves do not affect the integrity of the screed and it’s something which is relatively common with screeds and concretes.
 You try to minimise the shrinkage cracking with joints, with the fibres, but there are no guarantees that it won’t crack because of that.
-So, I hope that’s been helpful.
+I hope that’s been helpful.
 If you need any further information as to why your screed has cracked please get in touch and we’d be only too happy to help.
-Thank you.
+Contact us.